CenterForOpenScience/OSFDocs/docs/pages/preprints.rst

 ---------------
 **Purpose**: To search for and browse preprints in OSF Preprints and other preprint servers.

 OSF Preprints is an aggregator of several preprint servers and is powered by SHARE.
 On the OSF Preprints and community preprint servers' landing pages, the user can enter a query to search for preprints.
-The search results will appear on the respective "Discover" page.
+The search results will appear on the respsctive "Discover" page.

 The user can search by preprint title by entering the title into the search field.
 To search by an author(s) or a tag(s), the user can use the boolean operaters AND (including x and x) and OR (including x or x).
 The accepted formats for searching one or more authors is as follows: